Rocky Mountain Hospital for Children Center for Maternal/Fetal Health at Swedish Medical Center

 Many women are considered high-risk when it comes to pregnancy.
 At Swedish Medical Center, we are committed to working together to achieve the best outcome possible for every pregnancy.
-In addition to specialized medical care for patients experiencing a high-risk pregnancy, our Center for Maternal Health experts and patient navigators provide information and personalized support so that even a complicated pregnancy can be a positive family experience.
+In addition to specialized medical care for patients experiencing a high-risk pregnancy, our Center for Maternal/Fetal Health experts and patient navigators provide information and personalized support so that even a complicated pregnancy can be a positive family experience.

-Because Swedish Medical Center is a Level I Trauma Center with four adult ICU's (neurology, stroke, cardiology interventional cardiology and gyn/oncology), we have a unique level of support and specialization at our facility.
+In addition, because Swedish Medical Center is a Level I Trauma Center with four adult ICU's (neurology, stroke, cardiology interventional cardiology and gyn/oncology), we have a unique level of support and specialization at our facility.

 - Dedicated OB hospitalist in house 24/7